This site requires a more recent version of Adobe Flash Player to function properly.

 Key drivers of Merck's value that present opportunities for upside or downside to the current Trefis price estimate for Merck:

 Merck is currently the world's second largest pharmaceutical company after Pfizer in terms of revenues.
-The company delivers innovative health care solutions through its prescription medicines, vaccines, biologic therapies, animal health and consumer care products which it markets directly and through its joint ventures.
-The firm's operations are managed through the company's four main divisions, namely Pharmaceutical, Animal Health, Consumer Care and the Alliances division.
+The company delivers innovative health care solutions through its prescription medicines, vaccines, biologic therapies and animal health products which it markets directly and through its joint ventures.
+The firm's operations are managed through the company's three main divisions, namely Pharmaceutical, Animal Health, and the Alliances division.
+Merck sold its consumer care business to Bayer in 2014.

 Launch of new drugs

-Merck believes that its anti-PD-1 therapy for oncology and ACE inhibitor for Alzheimer’s disease have the capability to change the course of medication, and if successful, they can lift its growth outlook.
-The FDA had granted breakthrough status to its anti-PD 1 drug Keytruda (Lambrolizumab) in April, and subsequently approved it in September 2014.
-Keytruda is an investigational PD-1 specific monoclonal antibody for the treatment of advanced malignancy.
+Merck believes that its anti-PD-1 therapy for oncology and ACE inhibitor for Alzheimer’s disease have the capability to change the course of medication.
+The FDA had granted breakthrough status to its anti-PD 1 drug Keytruda (Lambrolizumab) in April 2014, and subsequently approved it in September 2014.
+Keytruda is PD-1 specific monoclonal antibody for the treatment of advanced melanoma and non-small cell lung cancer.

 Loss of patents impacting sales